The Composting Handbook

 The authoritative, all-in-one guide to composting principles and practices for commercial-scale composting operations

-- Written with focus on both academic and industrial insights and advances
+- Written with a focus on both academic and industrial insights and advances.

-The Composting Handbook provides a single guide to the science, principles and best practices of composting for large-scale composting operations facing a variety of opportunities and challenges converting raw organic materials into a useful and marketable product.
+The Composting Handbook is the single guide to the science, principles and best practices for composting for large-scale composting operations.
+It provides insights on variety of opportunities and challenges for converting raw organic materials into a useful and marketable product.

 Composting is a well-established and increasingly important method to recycle and add value to organic by-products.
 Many, if not most, of the materials composting treats are discarded materials that would otherwise place a burden on communities, industries, farms and the environment.
 Composting converts these materials into a valuable material, compost, that regenerates soils improving soils for plant growth and environmental conservation.